djradon/public-notes/blogs.carpe-noctem.2024-09-15-introducing-carpe-noctem.md

 ---
 id: 4ndmblmh5zuf09cx5rgw0k1
 title: Introducing...
 Carpe Noctem
-desc: A Twilight Zone for the Imagination
+desc: An Explorer's Guide to Collaborative Imagination
-updated: 1726389510322
+updated: 1726502774659
 created: 1725171371808
 ---

-## A Twilight Zone for the Imagination
+## An Explorer's Guide to Collaborative Imagination

-Good evening from the ol' [[Magic Store|music.the-magic-store]]: Los Angeles, California.
-My name is Dave Richardson and I think I know how to make virtual reality actually worthwhile while revolutionizing how we make and share information at the same time.
+Good evening from the old [[Magic Store|music.the-magic-store]]: Los Angeles, California.
+I'm a creative technologist and a role-player, and I'm on a mission to revolutionize virtual reality actually worthwhile while revolutionizing how we make and share information at the same time.

 How?